CELEBRATING 150 YEARS OF PYTHIANISM

-Jewish or Israeli Charities, the evenings many of us spend with the
+Montreal, Jewish or Israeli Charities, the evenings many of us spend

-sick, the elderly, our war heroes, the injured, and the poor, all in
+with the sick, the elderly, our war heroes, the injured, and the poor,

-the name of Pythian charities, fulfill greatly the commandments of
+all in the name of Pythian charities, fulfill greatly the commandments

-Tzavah.
-The volunteering of our time, energy and skills all go to
+of Tzavah.
+The volunteering of our time, energy and skills all go

 To memorialize the lives of such dedicated and devoted Pythians

-members, is a great honour and mitzvah, especially as we usher it the
+members, is a great honour and mitzvah, especially now that we ushered

-New Year of 5775 of the Hebrew calendar.
-In honour of these
+in the New Year of 5776 of the Hebrew calendar.
+In honour of

 reward, we beseech the All Mighty to indeed bless each and every one of

-us, their earthly families, with a happy, healthy and prosperous New
+us and our families and friends with a happy, healthy and prosperous

 On behalf of Donald Lieberman, Grand Chancellor of the Domain of